 As regards the access to healthcare, the Health Programme together with Horizon Europe could be an area for complementarities.
 On employment, this is also the case with the Employment and Social Innovation programme.

-The complementarities to smart specialisation strategies (S3) and its Platform
+The complementarities with smart specialisation strategies (S3) and its Platform

 During 2014-20, Interreg Europe operations (platform and projects) were coordinated with the S3 Platform.
 Constant contact between the S3 Platform and the Interreg Europe JS has led to an efficient coordination and joint actions.
 It also contributed to raise awareness on the approach and possibilities of each instrument, as the target groups were partly coincident.
 In addition, a number of Interreg Europe projects deal with smart specialisation.